tashay/BDM_tg1478/BDM_HW3_tg1478/README.md

 __Task 1: Count the total number of trip activities involved at each Citi Bike station.__
-Docking and undocking events are stored as the same event within the data file.

 __Task 2: Filter for stations with more than 1000 trips.__